Kevin-ex/Active-Directory-Home-Lab/README.md

 <h1>Avtive Directory Home Lab: Renaming Server 2022</h1>

 <h2>Description</h2>
-In this part of the project.
-We will be changing the default name on Server 2022.
-Changing the name on machines allows for a naming convention to be created.
-In return, admins and users will get clarity.
+Renaming Server 2022 simplifies the default name and allows for the implementation of a naming convention.
+Thus, improving clarity for admins and users.
+Especially in environments that use many servers and integrating systems.
 <br />